 New Stakeholder Engagement on APHIS Biotechnology Regulation

 This website is devoted to stakeholder engagement regarding APHIS regulation of the products of biotechnology.
-Please bookmark this site and return regularly for updates and information.
+Please bookmark this site (press Ctrl + d) and return regularly for updates and information.

 In a stakeholder message on February 27, 2015, and a Federal Register notice on March 4, 2015, the Animal and Plant Health Inspection Service (APHIS) announced the withdrawal of its 2008 proposed rule that would have amended the regulations for certain genetically engineered (GE) organisms.

 The 2008 proposed rule generated comments from more than 88,300 commenters.
 Based on the experience we have gained over the past 28 years, continuing advances in biotechnology, and the scope of comments received on the proposed rule, we have withdrawn the proposed rule to begin fresh stakeholder engagement aimed at exploring alternative policy approaches.